 In order for us to accept a body, the body must remain intact after death.
 We can not accept body donation if an autopsy has been performed or if organs have been donated.

-Upon acceptance of a body donation, Dartmouth Medical School will be financially responsible for the following:
+Upon acceptance of a body donation, the Geisel School of Medicine will be financially responsible for the following:

 - Removal of body from a hospital

 The Geisel School of Medicine at Dartmouth is not responsible for funerals, obituaries, or any other services not specifically mentioned above.

 The cost of providing these services is a factor that limits the number of body donations we can accept each year.
 Monetary contributions to the Anatomical Gifts Program are gratefully accepted and allow us to provide greater support for medical education and research.
 Please see Gifts in Memoriam.

 What if death does not occur in a hospital?